ANSAKsoftware/exifax-testfax/README.md

 1. `git clone` this repository into some arbitrary location
 2. customize `testFaxFunc.mysql` (see sections for **North America** vs. **Everywhere Else** below)
 3. you may want to create a branch local to your environment with your changes so that you can track them
-4. execute `testFaxFunc.mysql` against a specific database in your msyql instance
+4. execute `testFaxFunc.mysql` against a specific database in your `msyql` instance

 After this, the existence or not of `testFaxFunc.mysql` is irrelevant to the operation of fax forwarding.

-Take note of the access details for where `testFaxFunc.mysql` was executed so that you can configure `exim` to access it, too.
+Take note of the access details (username, password, database name) for where `testFaxFunc.mysql` was executed so that you can configure `exim` to access it, too.

 ### Customizing for North America
 The default filter accepts only 10 and 11 digit numbers as is commonly required in North American contexts.
 Telephone numbers of any form other than `1NXXNXXXXXX` or `NXXNXXXXXX` (where N is any digit 2 through 9, and X is any digit 0 through 9) are rejected. `900` numbers which are all used to access high-cost-per-minute services are also rejected.